 Also located on the Gold Rush Trail roughly 90 minutes east of Greater Vancouver is Kilby Historic Site.
 In this beautiful slice of rural B.C., you’ll travel back in time to the 1920s, when the mill town of Harrison Mills, B.C., was thriving.
 Explore the period general store, post office and hotel, and farm, then dine on a delicious slice of locally-baked pie at the Kilby Cafe.

 Check out 10 historical landmarks every Canadian needs to visit.

 A must-visit destination for beer-lovers, Port Moody is a stop on what’s known as the B.C.
 Ale Trail.
 Here you can sample authentic B.C. craft beer on “Brewer’s Row” (make sure you buy some bottles for your designated driver to enjoy later), then take a stroll through the town’s scenic Inlet Park (above) and Shoreline Trail.

 Discover more hidden gems across Canada.

 Bitten by the hiking bug?
 There are few trails more stunning—or unique—than those you’ll find in Coquihalla Canyon Provincial Park, a two hour drive east of Vancouver.
 Here, at the Othello Tunnels, you’ll hike the granite mountains along trails that traverse former railroad tunnels and bridges.
 The incline is gradual, making for an accessible trek through this awe-inspiring landscape that includes jagged cliffs and deep canyons.

-Now that you know the best day trips from Vancouver, check out 10 Canadian road trips everyone should take at least once.
+Now that you know the best day trips from Vancouver, check out 10 essential experiences on the west coast of Canada.